snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 * Growth/Promotions

   Because of reasons mentioned above, longer tenured employees have an advantage of faster promotions: they can get things down faster and take on crucial challenges that could be unknown to newer employees.
-On the flip side, joining a new firm means you'll have to learn the new intricasies and demonstrate skills before being considered for a promotion.
+On the flip side, joining a new firm means you'll have to learn new intricasies of the job and demonstrate skills before being considered for a promotion.

 * Known unknowns and unknown unknowns

   These are the risks associated with the change.
 Maybe you don't like *New City* after all or *New Company* is actually not a great place to work.
-These can be minimized by converting unknown unknowns to known unknows by research.
+These can be minimized by converting unknown unknowns to known unknows by research and talking to people.

 # Thought Process for Making a Decision